-While Whitney Port and husband Tim Rosenman adjust to life with a new baby, the designers over at Joss & Main are helping the parents transition their Studio City home.
-With the assistance of Style Director Donna Garlough, Port has just put the finishing touches on the master bedroom and, more importantly, Sonny's adorable gender-neutral nursery.
+While Whitney Port and her husband, Tim Rosenman, adjust to life with a new baby, the designers over at Joss & Main are helping the parents transition into their Studio City home.
+With the assistance of Style Director Donna Garlough, Port has just put the finishing touches on the primary bedroom and, more importantly, Sonny's adorable gender-neutral nursery.

-"Since we didn't find out the sex of our baby, we wanted the room to be very gender neutral without being too boring," Port told the retailer.
-"I wanted the nursery to match the master in vibe—Moroccan accents, light wood finishes, neutral colors but also have a sort of whimsical, fairytale aspect to it."
-They started off with a neutral palette of white and sand and brought in touches of black, green, and warm terra-cotta with the rug and pillows.
+"Since we didn't find out the sex of our baby, we wanted the room to be very gender-neutral without being too boring," Port told the retailer.
+"I wanted the nursery to match the primary bedroom in vibe—Moroccan accents, light wood finishes, neutral colors—but also have a sort of whimsical, fairytale aspect to it."
+They started off with a neutral palette of white and sand, then brought in touches of black, green, and warm terracotta through the rug and pillows.
 "Plenty of natural materials like wood, leather, rope, and woven seagrass add character and texture," adds Garlough.